Friends "Yankee Shop" Models

 Back in 1932, on a suggestion from "LBSC" in Britain, Mr. Purinton founded the "Brotherhood of Live Steamers".
 He died in 1999 at age 101.

-Mr. Purinton flew a primitive type of "seaplane" in the World War I era, and was based out of Pensacola, Florida.
-Later on, he was a fireman on the Boston and Maine Railroad, most often firing the "Atlantics" that traveled to and from his hometown of Marblehead, Mass.
-When promoted to "engineer", he did it for a day and quit his position at the end of that very same day.
+Mr. Purinton was in the U.S. Armed Services and flew a primitive type of "seaplane" in the World War I era.
+He was based out of Pensacola, Florida.
+Later on, he became a fireman on the Boston and Maine Railroad, most often firing the 4-4-2 "Atlantics" that traveled to and from his hometown of Marblehead, Mass.
+When promoted to "engineer", he did it for one day only, and quit his position at the end of that very same day.
 He just wanted to say that he had "done it", and once he

 had